argoproj-archive/docs/content/yaml/argo_tutorial_5_deploy_stateful_odoo_app_rds.md

 1. Create a `.argo` folder under your repository.
 2. Copy `odoo-with-rds.yaml` from [https://github.com/argoproj/odoo-app](https://github.com/argoproj/odoo-app) to your `.argo` folder.
 Customize it with your deployment and container specs.
 3. Create an EBS volume called "`odoo`" using the [YAML templates for Volumes](./ex_add_volume_deployment.md) or the Argo Web UI (**Navigation Bar** > **Infrastructure** > **Volumes** > **+** and select a type of  named volume.
-4. (Optional) Modify the `odoo-project.yaml` file to give users the option to run the app from the Catalog menu.
-If you do not want to provide this option, then users can run the workflow against your YAML template from the **Templates** menu.
+4. Integrate your repo with Argo.
+In Argo Web UI, select **Administration->Integrations->SCM**.
+Once integrated, the Argo Web UI will display your source code commits in the **Timeline** menu item.

 ## Running Your Deployment Workflow

-When you integrate your repo with Argo, the Argo Web UI displays your source code commits in the **Timeline** menu.

 You have two options for running your customized CI workflow: